go-fed/activity/pub/README.md

 interface contains the set of core methods fundamental to the functionality of this library.
 It contains a lot of the storage fetching and writing, all of which is keyed by `*url.URL`.
-To protect against race conditions, this library will inform whether it is fetching data to read-only or fetching or read-or- write.
+To protect against race conditions, this library will inform whether it is fetching data to read-only or fetching for read-or- write.

 Note that under some conditions, ActivityPub verifies the peer's request.
 It does so using HTTP Signatures.
 However, this requires knowing the other party's public key, and fetching this remotely is do-able.
-However, this library assumes this server already has it locally; it is up to implementations to remotely fetch it if needed at this time.
+However, this library assumes this server already has it locally; at this time it is up to implementations to remotely fetch it if needed.

 ### SocialAPI and FederateAPI Interfaces